 Have you failed growing garlic?
 I have.
 No matter what I did, the stuff I bought at the store just didn’t turn out right.

 My failure led me to research.
-And my research revealed there are hundreds of varieties of garlic in the world… but I could only ever find one in garden store.
+And my research revealed there are hundreds of varieties of garlic in the world… but I could only ever find one in garden stores.

 So I began a search, that turned into a hobby, and grew into an obsession.
-Each year, I seek out new varieties and grow them on to supply home growers with better garlic.
+Each year, I seek out new varieties and grow them on with the aim of supplying home growers with better garlic.
 Especially garlic that will flourish in Northland’s climate and conditions.

 This is a garlic for garlic lovers.
 It’s a spicy, strong garlic with red skins that deepen to purple as they dry.
 If you’re looking to take advantage of the medicinal benefits of garlic, this is the one for you.